deusebio/spark-client-snap/docs/tutorial/t-spark-job.md

-### Spark Job Submission To Kubernetes Cluster
+## Spark Job Submission To Kubernetes Cluster
-The spark-client snaps ships with the Apache Spark's spark-submit utility for Kubernetes distribution.
+The spark-client snap ships with the Apache Spark's spark-submit utility for Kubernetes distribution.

-To submit Spark jobs to a Kubernetes cluster using the spark-submit utility, please first follow the [setup](/docs/setup.md) instructions to create the Kubernetes service account.
+To submit Spark jobs to a Kubernetes cluster using the spark-submit utility, first follow the [setup](https://discourse.charmhub.io/t/spark-client-snap-tutorial-setup-environment/8952) instructions to create the Kubernetes service account.

-#### Validating Setup with an Example Spark Job
+### Validating Setup with an Example Spark Job

 Once you have set up the service account successfully, please execute the following commands to test the validity of your setup.